How to Keep Records as a Trustee

 Keep copies of any relevant vouchers, receipts, and other documentation of disbursements, expenses, and capital transactions.
 If a beneficiary ever raises questions about the accounting, this evidence will come in handy.

 One of the last tasks in a trust administration is filing a final tax return.
 Ask the CPA who assists you for advice on how long to keep trust administration records.
 Before throwing out any paperwork, you’ll want to be sure that the IRS won’t be auditing the fiduciary returns.
 Usually, three years is sufficient, but a period of up to seven years may be advised.

 Two Costly Record-Keeping Mistakes

-For detailed counsel on how to keep accurate records as a Trustee (and limit your potential for getting sued by a beneficiary), feel free to contact us to schedule a consultation with a trust attorney.
+For detailed counsel on how to keep accurate records as a trustee (and limit your potential for getting sued by a beneficiary), feel free to contact our office.

 Daniel Hunt is lead attorney and owner at Law Offices of Daniel Hunt.
 He is also a California State Bar Certified Legal Specialist in Estate Planning, Trusts & Probate Law.